Azure/azure-rest-api-specs/documentation/release-request/rules-for-release-request.md

 This file claims some rules for those who want official SDK release.

 # How to ask for official SDK
-Kake release request in [website](https://portal.azure-devex-tools.com/tools/request-api-release)
+Make release request in [request-api-release](https://portal.azure-devex-tools.com/tools/request-api-release)

 # Some guidance and rules when you fill the release issue